 2. Cumulative Probability

 EXAMPLE 4.
-Find the probabilities indicated, where as always ZZ denotes a standard normal random variable.
+Find the probabilities indicated, where as always Z denotes a standard normal random variable.

 [ Solution ]